appgardenstudios/slash-prompt/README.md

 ### Configuration Options

+- `repos` (array, required): List of one or more repositories to load prompts and resources from.
   - `repo` (string, required): Git repository URL (HTTPS only).
   - `id` (string, optional): Unique identifier for the repository.
 Defaults to repository name.
   - `ref` (string, optional): Git branch, tag, or commit to use.
+Using a commit hash is strongly recommended to mitigate supply chain attacks.
 Defaults to the repository's default branch.
   - `auth` (object, optional): Authentication configuration for private repositories.
     - `username` (string, required if auth specified): Username for authentication.
     - `password` (string, required if auth specified): Password or personal access token.
   - `prompts` (object, optional): Configuration for prompt files.
     - `include` (array, optional): Glob patterns for files to include.
 Defaults to `["**/*.md"]`.
     - `exclude` (array, optional): Glob patterns for files to exclude.
   - `resources` (object, optional): Configuration for resource files.
     - `include` (array, optional): Glob patterns for files to include.
 Defaults to `["**/*.md"]`.
     - `exclude` (array, optional): Glob patterns for files to exclude.

+**Notes:**
-**Note:** Glob pattern matching is powered by [doublestar](https://pkg.go.dev/github.com/bmatcuk/doublestar/v4).
+- Glob pattern matching is powered by [doublestar](https://pkg.go.dev/github.com/bmatcuk/doublestar/v4).

-For private repositories, create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with read-only permissions and provide it as the `password`.
+- For private repositories, create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with read-only permissions and provide it as the `password`.

-**Note:** SSH authentication is not supported intentionally due to the difficulty of implementing fine-grained access control with SSH keys.
+- SSH authentication is not supported intentionally due to the difficulty of implementing fine-grained access control with SSH keys.
 If you believe SSH support should be added, please [reach out](https://github.com/appgardenstudios/slash-prompt/discussions/categories/feedback).

 ### Environment Variable Substitution